justanobdy/yamper/Build.md

 If you are building using Visual Studio, open the solution file and build it.

 # MacOS
 Building on MacOS should be the same as building on Linux.
-I don't have a way to debug on MacOS, so if you have any issues, you're on your own.
+Although, I don't have a way to debug on MacOS, so if you have any issues, you're on your own.